 Kids learn how to handle big emotions by watching how we do it.

 Does that mean you can't get mad?
 No. It means you calm down as soon as you can -- hopefully before you open your mouth.
 And you support yourself

 in every way so that you have the internal resources to regulate yourself.
 Anyone will blow up once they're pushed over the edge.
 So your responsibility

 as the grown-up is to stay away from the edge.

 3. Set limits with empathy.

 Want your child to accept your limits?
 State them clearly, kindly, and with understanding of what your child is feeling.
 Your child knows she won't get

 If you need to, get in his face in a friendly way to let him know you aren't going anywhere until he does what you're asking.

-"Sweetie, you know the rule is that everyone clears their own plate after dinner.
-I know you can't wait to watch your show, AND no TV until your plate is cleared."
+"Ethan, you know the rule is that everyone clears their own plate after dinner.
+I know you can't wait to watch your show, AND no screens until your plate is cleared.
+Let's go."
 (Marching

-child back to dining table) "Let's go..."
+child back to dining table)

-"It's hard to stop playing and get ready for bed...I bet when you're a grown-up, you'll never go to bed, will you?"
+"It's hard to stop playing and get ready for bed.
+I bet when you're a grown-up, you'll never go to bed, will you?"

 4. Help your child manage his emotions by helping him express them.

 Even if we're always calm, children still have big feelings.
 They learn to regulate those emotions when we accept their feelings, even as we limit their

 Some parents are fine with sadness, but when their child gets angry, they get triggered.
 But your child's anger is masking his hurt, fear, sadness,

 or powerlessness.
 He won't show those deeper feelings to you unless he feels safe enough; he'll just keep "acting them out" with "bad" or angry behavior.

 That's why creating safety is the best parental response any time big emotions flare up.
 The more safety, the more he can show you what's really going

 5. Empower your child to make repairs.

 Kids feel terrible when they hurt others.
 They need a way to dig out of the hole they've created for themselves, so they can feel (and act) like a good

+person again.
 Support your child to find ways to repair relationships and make amends.
 Can your toddler get the ice pack or his friend's blankie?

 Can your four year old rebuild the tower with his brother?
 Can your six year old make her sister a card or do her sister's chore?

 If you impose these as consequences, you're right back to punishment.
-But if you model this kind of making amends in your family, your child will naturally
+But if you model this kind of making amends in your family, and expect it your child

 6. Above all else, protect the relationship.

-Children "behave" because they love and trust us and never want to disappoint us.
+Children "behave" because they love and trust us and want to follow our lead.
 But we have to earn that level of devotion.
 We earn it by managing our own

 emotions so we can stay compassionate with our child and help her when she most needs us.
 Which, if you were wondering, is when she seems to least

 deserve it.
 Children need physical snuggling and roughhousing to feel close on a daily basis, and they need our non-reactive compassion to help them

 through the tough spots.
 Your child isn't cooperating?
 Reconnect.

 And you'll never find yourself reaching for force again.